-The structure of the paper is following.
+Rest of the paper structured as following.
 Section II briefly describes related work on tourist support systems and relevant ontologies.
-Section III introduces TAIS contains some basic information about smart space implementation - Smart-M3, TAIS is based on.
-In Section IV introduces the tourist information ontology design.
+Section III introduces TAIS and contains some basic information about smart space implementation - Smart-M3, TAIS is based on.
+Section IV introduces the tourist information ontology design.
 Section V presents the interaction model.
-Sections VI and VII describe an example of one service and service interaction scenario respectively.
+Sections VI contains an example of one service definition to follow the proposed interaction model.
+Section VIII introduces the formal model and Section VIII contains some experimental data about SPARQL subscriptions performance on Smart-M3.